 With but a little wisdom however, we may see how trivial many of our wants really are, and that they are not really worth getting upset about.
 We may realise how basic are our essential needs and how little is required for us to be happy.
 Possessions and attachment bring with them the fear of loss.
 Every triumph contains within it the seeds of disaster and every success the shadow of failure.
 But those desires we water with constant yearning can develop roots so strong they would strangle our soul.

 On the night of a clear full moon, the abbot of a local Buddhist monastery in Western Australia sat beneath a tree in the forest talking to a group of people who were on a month long ‘Great Walk’ to the city of Perth to protest against the continued logging of the majestic and pristine virgin forests through which they journeyed.
 The monk said, “When you reach the city and see the grey concrete, the cars and planes, just don’t forget that these, like everything else, are essentially derived from nature too, to which nothing can be finally be added or taken away.
-The only question we need to consider is this: how much is really necessary for us to be happy?”
+The only question we need to consider is this: how much of all this is really necessary for us to be happy?”

 Box of Tricks

 Short of sudden enlightenment, the deliberate cultivation of habit can be utilised to further our cause.
 Over time, the habit of right thinking and recourse to certain ‘tricks’ or practices can become our help and salvation.
 In Hindu terminology, these methods are known as ‘yogas’ or paths towards union with the Supreme Reality.

 From this side of a non-existent but all too apparent barrier, such habits can develop into techniques that switch on automatically, as it were, when faced with negativity or fear, or the sheer mundaneness of everyday thoughts and feelings.